Implementation Readiness Assessment

 Strategic plan integration: Inclusion of ocean accounting in the National Strategy for the Development of Statistics (NSDS) or equivalent national statistical plan.
 This ensures that ocean accounting is planned, resourced, and monitored alongside other statistical programmes.
 For countries that do not yet have an NSDS, ocean accounting can be included in the strategic plan of the lead agency.

 Resource commitment: An explicit commitment to allocate resources (financial, human, and infrastructure) to ocean accounting.
 The commitment should distinguish between initial investment (which may draw on international technical assistance) and recurrent production costs (which should transition to domestic funding).
-A realistic budget estimate, based on the requirements matrix in Section 3.3, should accompany the resource commitment.
+A realistic budget estimate, informed by the qualitative requirements assessment in Section 3.3 and benchmarked against documented GOAP partner country experience, should accompany the resource commitment.

 Timeline and milestones: A time-bound implementation plan with clear milestones aligned to the phased pathway in Section 3.2.
-Milestones should be specific, measurable, and linked to deliverables (e.g., "Complete data inventory by Q2 2027," "Publish first ecosystem extent account by Q4 2028").
+Milestones should be specific, measurable, and linked to deliverables (e.g., "Complete data inventory by month 6 of Phase 1; publish first ecosystem extent account by end of Phase 1").

 Accountability mechanism: A designated person or body responsible for monitoring implementation progress and reporting to the coordination mechanism and to senior leadership.
 Regular progress reporting (at least annually) ensures that implementation stays on track and that emerging challenges are addressed promptly.